Raythonic/watiba/README.md

         This method is passed 2 arguments:
   - _promise_ - The promise attempting execution at the time of expiration
   - _count_ - The thread count (unresolved promises) at the time of expiration

+spawn-ctl only overrides the values it sets, and does not affect values not specified.

 _Notes:_
 1. Arguments can be passed to the resolver by specifying a trailing variable after the command.
 If the arguments